hphelion/documentation/vpn-quickstart.md

 - PIN defines a smartcard PIN

+For more details on modifying the *ipsec.secrets* file, see the [strongSwan ipsec.secrets](http://wiki.strongswan.org/projects/strongswan/wiki/IpsecSecrets) wiki page.
 **Note:** the location of the *ipsec.secrets* file is */etc/ipsec.secrets*

 Based upon the authentication type and shared secret for the VPN instance customize the *ipsec.secrets* file with information from the above steps.